 2007 Research Summary compiled by Jessica Banas, PSI Online Coordinator, Online PPD Support Group

-Click HERE to download copy of this article (PDF)
+Report on the Potential Effects of Spousal Military Deployment and Postpartum Depression to download copy of this article (PDF)

 This report will discuss the possible effects of spousal military deployment and postpartum depression among military wives and attempt to discover how large this population is for the year 2006.
 Different abstracts showing both positive and negative outcomes, statistics from the Pentagon, other reports, PSI’s website, and various programs extended to military servicemen and their families will be used in this discussion.